 The music student's portfolio is a personalized document that reflects their best work at the university level.
 It is a record of information that can aid in the creation of a well-developed résumé.
 It also serves as a representation of each student's professional skills and experiences for use in securing a position in the field of music or entrance to a graduate school.
-All students pursuing a music major or music certificate will assemble a portfolio under the supervision of their departmental advisor and applied music instructor.
-The student should update his or her portfolio each semester and may be required to bring it to the Jury.
-A committee of three faculty members, including the student's departmental advisor, applied instructor, and another faculty member, preferably in the student's academic/performance area, will formally evaluate the student's portfolio as part of the exit assessment.
-The student must remedy all deficient area of the portfolio before beginning student teaching, music business internship, or senior recital.
+All students pursuing a music major will assemble a portfolio under the supervision of their departmental advisor and applied music instructor.
+The student should update their portfolio each semester and may be required to bring it to the Jury.
+A committee of three faculty members, including the student's departmental advisor, applied instructor, and another faculty member, preferably in the student's academic/performance area, will formally evaluate the student's portfolio before beginning student teaching, music business internship, or senior recital.